Fleet Management Software: A Buyer's Guide

 Idling vehicles can use more gas than you might realize.
 This directly affects how much you spend on gas and how often you need to refuel.
 However, the amount of fuel a vehicle consumes while idling varies depending on factors such as its weight, engine size, and the type of fuel it takes.
 Some states and local governments even have anti-idling laws that restrict engine idling and impose fines on drivers who violate them.

 Idling and wasted fuel also have a serious environmental impact.
 Engine idling is particularly bad for air quality, and the World Health Organization estimates that air pollution is responsible for 4.2 million deaths each year.
-Research conducted by Argonne via the Department of Energy estimates that 11 million tons of carbon dioxide, 55,000 tons of nitrogen oxides, and 400 tons of particulate matter are emitted into the environment from heavy-duty truck idling during rest periods.
+Research conducted by Argonne via the Department of Energy estimates that 11 million tons of carbon dioxide, 55,000 tons of nitrogen oxides, and 400 tons of particulate matter are emitted into the environment from heavy-duty trucks idling during rest periods.

 These numbers don’t include the many other hours of idle time from smaller vehicles or the nonproductive idle time that occurs when trucks are loading and unloading.
-Emissions from engine idling are contributing to climate change and impacting air quality, which pose negative health risks for everyone.
+Emissions from engine idling are contributing to climate change and impacting air quality, which poses negative health risks for everyone.

 For many people, reducing the amount of time spent with your engine running is a priority, if not a necessity.
 For instance, though everyone can benefit from fewer idling cars on the road, business owners who have to manage their fleet of vehicles stand to save money by reducing idling time.